webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - **access keys** allow full access(CRUD) to all services within storage account.
   - store in **Azure key vault** for safety.
   - **Connection String**
-    - classic way to manage(full access) storage data using Shared Key authorization(Storage Access key).
+    - classic way to manage(full access) storage data. connection string **contains sensitive information**, such as account keys(Shared Key authorization(Storage Access key)).
     - Use Microsoft Entra ID or SAS URI with Security Policy instead.
     - **connection string is retrievable by opening the storage account blade in the Azure Portal and clicking Access Keys.**
 - **Azure Key Vault**
   - **Service-Managed Keys**: Microsoft HSM(hardware security module)s safeguard keys.
   - **Customer Managed Keys**: create your own key. greater control(create, audit, rotate, delete...). stored in Microsoft HSM. **Bring Your Own Key (BYOK)**.
   - **Service-Managed Keys in Customer-Controlled Hardware**: your keys, your HSM, outside Microsoft control. **Host Your Own Key (HYOK)**.
+- **Storage Firewall**
+  - restrict access to specific **networks or IP addresses**, ensuring that only internal devices within those networks can access the storage account.
 - **Storage Security Best Practices**
   - set permissions to minimum and time to minimum.
   - use HTTPS and **User Delegation** to create SAS, because key does not have to be embedded in the URL.